openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 (Objectives-objective-3-prove-your-knowledge)=
 ## Objective 3: Prove your knowledge

-- Pass a multiple-choice exam testing your AndroidAPS knowledge.
+- Pass a multiple-choice exam testing your AAPS knowledge.

 - Click on the orange text "Not completed yet" to access the page with the question and answering options.